munificent/craftinginterpreters/book/a-map-of-the-territory.md

 Speaking the chip's language also means your compiler is tied to a specific architecture.
 If your compiler targets [x86][] machine code, it's not going to run on an [ARM][] device.
-All the way back in the 60s, during the Cambrian explosion of computer architectures, that lack of portability was a real obstacle.
+All the way back in the &rsquo;60s, during the Cambrian explosion of computer architectures, that lack of portability was a real obstacle.

 <aside name="aad">

 For example, the [AAD][] ("ASCII Adjust AX Before Division") instruction lets you perform division, which sounds useful.
-Except that instruction takes as operands two binary-coded decimal digits packed into a single 16-bit register.
+Except that instruction takes, as operands, two binary-coded decimal digits packed into a single 16-bit register.
 When was the last time *you* needed BCD on a 16-bit machine?

 [aad]: http://www.felixcloutier.com/x86/AAD.html